pussinboot/bbwm/notes.md

 # mayb?
 tabs w/in partitions

-# nnn
-so split info goes into parent when a split occurs

-fix untile
-    make sure to account for if children > 2.. how do i do equal splits and constraints.. for 1st one i can handle it in tiling scheme
+how do i do equal splits and constraints.. for 1st one i can handle it in tiling scheme